Skip to main content

 How Does GH Influence Muscle Accrual at a Cellular Level?

-The of growth hormone on skeletal muscle are equally complex, mediated both directly by GH and indirectly via IGF-1.
+The anabolic effects of growth hormone on skeletal muscle are equally complex, mediated both directly by GH and indirectly via IGF-1.
 Growth hormone itself promotes the transport of amino acids into muscle cells, providing the necessary building blocks for protein synthesis.
 The more dominant anabolic driver, however, is IGF-1.

 Produced primarily by the liver in response to GH pulses, IGF-1 circulates to muscle tissue and binds to the IGF-1 receptor on myocytes.
 This binding event activates the PI3K/Akt/mTOR signaling pathway, a master regulator of cell growth and proliferation.